alex-lt-kong/the-nitty-gritty/cpp/02_constructor/README.md

     [RAII](../01_raii),
     which is discussed separately.

-* This design also differ greatly from Java/C#, where almost all objects are reference types which behave like pointers except they are garbage collected.
+* This design also differs greatly from Java/C#, where almost all objects are reference types which behave like pointers except they are garbage collected.

 * Copy constructor is an important function to support the above design--we